robtl2/Image-Viewer-In-Console/README.md

 img <image_path>
 ```

-it's will print the image directly in the terminal like this:
+it will print the image directly in the terminal like this:

 <img src="./images/preview2.jpg" alt="img" width="500" height="auto">